Defending Person Detection Against Adversarial Patch Attack by using Universal Defensive Frame: Proposed Universal Defensive Frame in Person Detection

-Generating a single white frame for every image is unrealistic for real-world applications.
-Therefore, in this section, we expand the single white frame to a universal white frame (UWF).
-The goal of UWF is to generate an image-agnostic white frame.
-In other words, once generated, the universal white frame could protect almost all sample images against adversarial patches.
-Let $X=\{x_1,x_2,\ldots,x_M\}$ be a subset of images sampled from the distribution $\mu$ where $\mu$ denotes the distribution of the training images.
-The main goal of this section is to optimize the universal white frame to reduce the difference between the adversarially patched input with universal white frame and the original input image.
-Therefore, it can be formally denoted as

-where $w_{u,t}$ denotes the universal white frame.
-To find the optimal $w_{u,t}$, we take a greedy method.
+The detailed algorithm for generating a universal defensive frame is provided in Algorithm \ref{alg:1}.
+We use a greedy method to find the optimal $s^*$.
 The algorithm runs iteratively over the data points of $X$.
-At each iteration, we compute the $\Delta w_{u,t}$ to maintain the prediction of the current perturbed point $X+w_{u,t}$.
-The greedy search terminates when $w_{u,t}$ is sufficient to keep the original prediction.
-Then, we repeat the optimization process until $Err(X)$ is smaller than the threshold $\delta$.
+At each iteration, we compute the $\Delta s$ to maintain the person detection of the current point.
+The greedy search terminates when $s$ is sufficient to keep the original person detection.
+We then repeat the optimization process until $Err(X)$ is smaller than the threshold $\delta$.

-The detailed algorithm is provided in Algorithm 2 and Figure 2 gives an overview of how to apply and optimize the universal white frame.
-Since the universal white frame is optimized by considering the data distribution $\mu$, it could be effective on most image samples.
-As such, the universal white frame could be image-agnostic.
+Since the universal shielding frame $s$ is optimized by considering the data distribution $\mu$, then it could be effective on most image samples.
+As such, the universal defensive frame $d$ could also be image-agnostic in the inference stage.
+The convergence analysis on competitive learning algorithm is in Appendix A.